 Here’s how that would look on a short chart of daily closing unadjusted prices from December 23, 2013 to December 31, 2013.

 In order to have this reality properly reflected in historical prices, we need to “adjust” the historical prices by subtracting the $0.30 dividend from past historical prices.
-In the following chart I’ve adjusted the historical prices prior to December 27, 2013 to reflect the dividend payment (and I left the unadjusted price history as the dashed line):
+In the following chart I’ve adjusted the historical prices prior to December 27, 2013 to reflect the dividend payment (and we left the unadjusted price history as the dashed line):

 In a high-yielding stock like NLY, these quarterly dividend payments can have quite an impact on the price history of the stock.
 The following chart shows the unadjusted price history (dashed line) vs. the adjusted price history (solid line) from December 2013 to today: